Top Kratom Vendors For 2023

-Kratom is not addictive in the way prescription painkillers, benzodiazepines, or alcohol are — each of which produces physiological changes within the body that lead to withdrawal symptoms when the drug is no longer used.
+Kratom is not addictive as prescription painkillers, benzodiazepines, or alcohol are — each of which produces physiological changes within the body that lead to withdrawal symptoms when the drug is no longer used.
 In the case of alcohol or benzodiazepines, withdrawal can even prove lethal.

 Kratom is not addictive in this way.
 It’s what experts consider “behavioral addiction” — it’s the same sort of addiction you can have to gambling, sex, or marijuana.

-The root of addiction comes from an attempt to release the body and mind from some sort of discomfort or pain.
-People who suffer physcial pain can be addicted to any action or substance that temporarily removes the pain.
+The root of addiction comes from an attempt to release the body and mind from discomfort or pain.
+People who suffer physical pain can be addicted to any action or substance that temporarily removes the pain.
 People who are depressed may become addicted to actions or substances that alleviate some of this deeply rooted sadness.

 Kratom does both of these things.
-It acts as a release from physical and emotional pain — temporarily — leading people to continue using it to find relief.
+It acts as a temporary release from physical and emotional pain, leading people to continue using it to find relief.